dequelabs/axe-core-npm/packages/react/README.md

 ## React support

 This package does not support React 18 and above.
-Deque are working on alternatives for React 18+ developers and will update the community following product announcements at [axe-con 2024](https://www.deque.com/axe-con/).
+Deque is working on alternatives for React 18+ developers and will update the community following product announcements at [axe-con 2024](https://www.deque.com/axe-con/).

 ## Usage